 If there is one thing I have learned over these 20+ years trading commodities, it is to follow trends regardless of my own personal conviction.
 Using the trend following model I designed, I formulated a set of trend following strategies adapted for long-term, short-term and medium-term trends.
-This enabled us to generate decent profits on our allocations to energy markets as the following three charts illustrate:
+This enabled us to generate decent profits on our allocations to energy markets.

 If the UK Ministry of Defence’s forecast of $500 barrel of oil comes to pass, the price change won’t happen overnight.
 Major price events almost always unfold as trends and trend following should keep you on the right side of the coming changes.
 The following 12-min. presentation summarizes my own approach to navigating the markets roller-coasters including the audited track record I generated:

 Should you be interested to receive daily reports we generate on over 100 financial and commodity markets, you can receive them for a few weeks free of charge.
 You may contact me at firstname.lastname@example.org.